Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 #### How to configure and use JRebel {#hotreloadingjrebel}

 [JRebel](https://www.jrebel.com/products/jrebel/){:target="_blank"} is the agent that enables you to do hot reloading.
-This allows you to modify the application code, and view the changes without having to restart Alfresco Tomcat (or the ACS Docker container).
+This allows you to modify the application code, and view the changes without having to restart Alfresco Tomcat (or the Content Services Docker container).

 A prerequisite to this tutorial is having an Alfresco project created with Alfresco SDK, using the All-In-One archetype, or the Platform JAR archetype.
 It's worth noting that hot reloading is only supported on the platform, and not in Alfresco Share.